18chowdhary/uniskill/README.md

 #### The Ideal Unicyclist
 Considering our defined coordinate system and the forces that would be acting on the system if it were stable, we determined that in the ideal scenario, the angular velocity for all axes should be zero.
 This means that the effort for the ideal rider would also be 0 (though this is unlikely to actually happen in reality, as riding a unicycle and staying balanced creates some measurable angular velocity as the rider tilts and rotates).

-In order to compare a rider's skill to our modeled ideal unicyclist, we calculate the difference between their measured effort and the ideal power (0).
+In order to compare a rider's skill to our modeled ideal unicyclist, we calculate the difference between their measured effort and the ideal effort (0).

 ## Results
 We tested Uniskill on three participants by asking them to ride down a straight path that was about 50m long.
 We collected motion data and evaluated their skill.
 Below are their discrete Fourier transforms and Unicycle Skill Indices: